Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 Please refer to: [Tutorial: Add identity providers to your applications in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-add-identity-providers)

-### Register the WebApp app (ms-identity-java-tomcat-webapp-authentication)
+### Register the WebApp app (ms-identity-java-servlet-webapp-authentication)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrataions** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-java-tomcat-webapp-authentication`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-java-servlet-webapp-authentication`.
    - Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/ms-identity-java-servlet-webapp-authentication/auth_redirect`.
 1. Select **Register** to create the application.